uchicago-cs/chiventure/docs/WDL_README_DRAFT2.md

       through: trapdoor

-## ITEM Format:
+## ITEM:

-- For ITEMs, the format is the same as above, except for actions, the fields are indented with two spaces, followed by a dash.
+- For ITEMs, the indentation format is the same as above, except for actions, the attributes are indented with two spaces, followed by a dash.
 - This applies to the subcategories in action as well.
-- The fields within actions must be indented with a dash(-) as well.
+- The attributes within actions must be indented with a dash(-) as well.

 ##### The Item Object must contain the following attributes:
   - id: `<UNIQUE ID NAME>` which is a unique identifier for the item; one id can only used to identify one item in the entire ITEMS object. (i.e. only one door can have id “door”, the others would have to have “door1”, “door2”, etc. because there must be no repeat ids)